 FAQs for Hiring a Licensed Electrician

-Learn how to hire a Minneapolis licensed electrician who makes safety and quality a priority.
+Learn how to hire a Minneapolis licensed electrician who makes safety and quality their priority.

 Question: How do I choose an electrician?

-A licensed electrician is required for most electrical repairs, maintenance and installation.
+A licensed electrician is required for most electrical repairs, maintenance and installations.
 Don’t take an electrician’s qualifications for granted.

 - Licensed electricians should be bonded and insured.
 Request to see a copy of your contractor’s insurance to make sure they are covered in the event that something goes awry.